Andrusyshyn-Orest/Facilitation-of-the-theorem-proving-in-Coq-using-transformer/README.md

         python ./scripts/generating_proofs.py
         python ./scripts/generating_proofs.py ./configs/generation_config.json
    ```
    Notebook and script have already defined parameters in the code for generating k=50 proofs per theorem with t=1 for n06 model on "comp" dataset.
-If you want to parse config in the notebook,
-   change the config_file global variable to the corresponding value.
+If you want to parse config in the notebook, change the config_file global variable to the corresponding value.

    As a result of this step we get generated_proofs/ directory by running above notebook for different configurations.
-As we were working in the Colab notebook, we recommend to use it for
+Each JSON file in the generated_proofs/ directory contains hyperparameters with which it was created.
+As we were working in the Colab notebook, we recommend to use it for results reproducibility.
-   results reproducability.
 6) The final step is testing the results.
 Before testing we compile our test project using ```make test-projects``` commands in the ./coq_projects/ directory.
-The we use
-   ./scripts/test_generated_proofs.py for testing generated proofs:
+This commmand took more than 1 hour to execute.
+Then we use ./scripts/test_generated_proofs.py for testing generated proofs:
    ```
    Usage
    -----